Quotes Database

 • Irenaeus of Lyons 1

 Saint Irenaeus of Lyons (ca. A.D.
-130-ca. 202) was a Greek-born Catholic bishop, theologian, and early church father who evangelized the southern regions of modern-day France.
+130-ca. 202) was a Greek-born Catholic bishop, theologian, and early church father who evangelized southern France.
 He was declared Doctor of the Church by Pope Francis in 2022.

-Isaac Asimov (1920-1992) was a Russian-born American professor, science fiction writer, and science communicator.
-He was a prolific author, and is most well known for his many novels in the Foundation and I, Robot series.
+Isaac Asimov (1920-1992) was a Russian-born American science fiction writer, professor, and science communicator.
+He is most well known for novels in the Foundation and I, Robot series.

 • James Baldwin 1

-James Arthur Baldwin (1924-1987) was an American writer, novelist, essayist, orator, and civil rights activist.
-He is considered one of the leading literary voices of the American civil rights movement, and is most well known for his novel Go Tell It on the Mountain.
+James Arthur Baldwin (1924-1987) was an American writer, novelist, essayist, orator, and activist.
+He was a leading literary voice of the American civil rights movement, and is most well known for his novel Go Tell It on the Mountain.

 • James Burgh 1

-James Burgh (1714-1775) was a British politician and political theorist, a Whig, who advocated for human rights and expanding voting rights.
-He was an early proponent of the view that all political power originates with the people.
+James Burgh (1714-1775) was a British politician and political theorist, a Whig, who advocated for human rights and expanding voting.
+He was an early proponent of the principle that all political power originates with the people.

 • James M. Wallace 1